sergiusens/snappy-docs/build-snaps/hooks.md

 hooks:
   install:
-    plugs: [home, network, hardware-observe]
+    plugs: [home, network, upower-observe]
   configure:
-    plugs: [home, network, hardware-observe]
+    plugs: [home, network, upower-observe]
 [...]
 ```

-In this example, we have an application requesting hardware information during install or subsequent configuration.
-We are therefore granting access to the `hardware-observe` interface to the install and configure hooks, but denying them access to the `x11` one since they don't need to display anything on screen.
+In this example, we have an application requesting power status information during install or subsequent configuration.
+We are therefore granting access to the `upower-observe` interface to the install and configure hooks, but denying them access to the `x11` one since they don't need to display anything on screen.
 Note that interfaces that are not auto-connected will not be available through hooks until they are connected.

 ## Hooks types